leroyl6420-boop/Upcycler/Journal.md

 # Devlog 2
 1h 1min 12sec Logged

 I worked on the geartrain for my Upcycler!
 I finished modeling the big gear to fit the spool and the axle, and I'm getting started on the other gears.
 I've decided to incorporate four gears: the driver gear will be connected to the 28BYJ-48 stepper motor, the driven gear will be above that (at a 24:7 ratio), and the driven gear will be on the same axle the small gear, which will drive the big gear (at a 61:7 ratio).
 That should result it a roughly 30:1 ratio.
 Of course, to fit the new axles and gears, I had to change the body of the puller a lot.
 I removed the mounting holes meant for the original motor, and I made new slots for new bearings.
+You can find the files in the 2nd-CADs branch.

 ![Another Picture of Big Gear](Images/BGDevlog2.png)
 ![Second Picture of Upcycler](Images/Devlog2.png)